Bio

 I have discovered just how challenging it is to commit to authentic individuating where we access the courage and resourcefulness needed to honor the uniqueness of our own depths, discovering how we are called to serve.

 I believe that the most authentic way to represent myself is by describing what and whom I love.
-I love cycling, playing tennis, and hanging out at the beach.
+I love my writing practice, cycling, and hanging out at the beach.
 At the beach I love eating breakfast with Connie, talking, swimming, walking, reading, writing and napping.
 The beach is extremely restorative for me.
 I’ve been a gym rat since I was eight-years-old.
 I love helping build genuine expressions of community where people are comfortable being authentic, compassionate, creative and generative.
 I love being a husband, not in some conventional way, but because I am deeply grateful to be joined in learning so much about human relationship.
 I love participating in the deepening of a marriage where I am asked to honor the diversity of two unique souls.
 I remain appreciative for the opportunity to learn how to love and be loved.
 I love writing, especially when the words tell a story about the beauty, wonder and challenge of being fully alive.
 I am deeply fond of teaching with the use of story and facilitating healing that supports folks to step into a larger story, living with more integrity and compassion.
 I continue to be deeply touched by the soul work of men.
 Lastly, I certainly experience an endearment with our Golden Retriever Kody, who is a loyal companion and whose penetrating eye contact suggests something other than canine obedience.

 “Life, I owe you an amends.
 For I have generated an inordinate amount of answers and in doing so, I have brought irreverence upon your depth and the sacredness of your mystery.”